Derived category of coherent systems on curves and stability conditions: Derived category of coherent systems

 \subsection{Dual functor}

-In this section, we define an involutive autoequivalence $\du$ of $\cD(\cT_C)$; that is, $\du^2=\mathrm{id}$.
-Consider an embedding of the curve $C$ into a Fano threefold $X$ (e.g. $\PP^3$).
+In this section, we define an involutive anti-autoequivalence $\du$ of $\cD(\cT_C)$; that is, $\du^2=\mathrm{id}$.
+Consider an embedding of the curve $C$ into a smooth Fano threefold $X$ (e.g. $\PP^3$).
 Let $\tilde X$ be the blow-up of $X$ along $C$ and let $\mathbb{E}$ be the exceptional divisor.
 We have a commutative diagram

 and, by Orlov's blow-up formula, a semiorthogonal decomposition

 Since $X$ is Fano, $\mathcal{O}_X$ is exceptional; using $\pi^*\mathcal{O}_X=\mathcal{O}_{\tilde X}$, we refine this to

 Set